 2. Ask for Feedback

-Marlise: Get trusted resources.
-If you know someone that's got a bit of a background, such as culture, or if you can approach someone that can give you a bit more context, go and look up a few people.
-There's usually someone in your circle.
-There's always someone that might know someone that you can reach out to and bounce your ideas with.
+If you know someone that’s got a bit of a background, such as culture, or if you can approach someone that can give you a bit more context, go and do it.
+There’s always someone that might know someone that you can reach out to and bounce your ideas with.

-If you've got an important message to share with someone, check it with various people.
+If you’ve got an important message to share with someone, check it with various people.
 Check with someone from the Asian culture.
 Check with someone with South African culture because Australia is so diverse.
-I read something the other day that the original Australians were like third and fourth generation.
-There is always be that you could reach out to, and remember to study your target audience.
+Remember to study your target audience.

 Maximise your marketing campaign results.
 Get a free digital marketing audit!